dudinea/yaml-include-transformer/README.md

 Accepting a configuration file as first program argument (legacy plugins) or in the ResourceList (KRM plugins) is required by the Kustomize plugin protocol.
 The configuration file is accepted, but currently it is not actually used.
+Note, that if `yaml-include-transformer` is run with single argument and that argument is not an option it is regarded as a configuration file.

 ### Installation as legacy EXEC plugin